Locations:

 “Simply wash the eye gently with baby shampoo or a mild natural soap that doesn’t burn your eye,” he advises.
 “Dilute the shampoo or soap in warm water and apply to your eyelids gently with a clean cotton swab or washcloth.”

-Also, to avoid further irritation and infection, he recommends not wearing makeup or contacts when you have a stye.
+To avoid further irritation and infection, Dr. Goldman advises not wearing makeup when you have a stye.

-“You want to keep the area clean and uncovered — cosmetics and contact lenses can prevent this,” Dr. Goldman adds.
+“You want to keep the area clean and uncovered — cosmetics can prevent this,” he says.
+“Wearing makeup when you have a stye may delay the healing process.”

 Home remedies to avoid